 CFM supports an open policy in regards to publishing the vendor roster (with pre-approval by the vendor).
 The roster is posted on the CFM website and individual names released upon inquiry by the press or potential customers or pursuant to S.C.
 Freedom of Information Act request.
 Vendors must inform CFM staff to not publish particular information.
 The vendor roster will not be shared or sold by the CFM to prospective markets or competitors for the purpose of soliciting vendors.
-Vendor information will be listed in various CFM materials such as brochure & website, www.charlestonfarmersmarket.com.
+Vendor information will be listed in various CFM materials such as; brochure and website, www.charlestonfarmersmarket.com.

-Weather Related Market Cancelations
+Weather Related Market Cancellations

-The CFM is open rain or shine.
+The CFM is open Rain or Shine.
 However, since the CFM is an outdoor venue, CFM reserves the right to close a Market (with or without prior notice) if it is determined that severe weather conditions could compromise the safety of vendors and shoppers.
-Please note the following about what might cause us to cancel a Market.
+Please, note the following about what might cause us to cancel a market.

-- CFM will remain open unless an "Extreme Weather Warning" is issued from NOAA (National Weather Service) - If extreme weather is predicted and a vendor decides to cancel a 48 hour notice will be honored and the vendor will be entitled to a refund/will not be charged.
-Nearly all extreme weather patterns are predicted this far in advance. - If unexpected extreme weather occurs and the "Warning" is issued the day of, or during CFM and we cancel the CFM for the whole day, all vendors will be refunded for the day. - Notice of CFM cancelations will be as far in advance as possible, given the circumstance and will be by phone and/or by email directly with all vendors affected.
-Please remember we do not close unless there is an extreme chance of storms.
+- CFM will remain open unless an "Extreme Weather Warning" is issued from NOAA (National Weather Service) - If an "Extreme Weather Warning" is issued and a vendor decides to cancel, a 48 hour notice will be honored and the vendor will be entitled to a refund/will not be charged.
+Nearly all extreme weather patterns are predicted this far in advance. - If unexpected extreme weather occurs and the "Extreme Weather Warning" is issued from NOAA (National Weather Service) the day of, or during CFM and we cancel the CFM for the whole day, all vendors will be credited for the following market. - Notice of CFM cancelations will be as far in advance as possible, given the circumstance and will be by phone and/or by email directly with all vendors affected.
+Please, remember we do not close unless there is an extreme chance of storms.